appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

  <figcaption align="center"><i>A launch status screen shows the server status</i></figcaption>
 </figure>

-11. Follow these steps to verify the Appsmith installation:
+### Verify Appsmith installation

- a.
-On the **Launch status** screen, click the **EC2 instance id** available in the bracket.
+1. On the **Launch status** screen, click the **EC2 instance id** available in the bracket.

- b.
-Click the **Instance ID** to access the **Instance Summary** page.
+2. Click the **Instance ID** to access the **Instance Summary** page.

- c.
-Copy the **Public IPv4 address** available on the **Instance Summary** page.
+3. Copy the **Public IPv4 address** available on the **Instance Summary** page.

  <figure>
  <img src="/img/aws-ecs-ami-find-DNS-to-access-appsmith.png" style={{width: "100%", height: "auto"}} alt="Use DNS or Public IP to access Appsmith." />
  <figcaption align="center"><i>Use DNS or Public IP to access Appsmith</i></figcaption>
  </figure>

- d.
-Paste it in a browser tab and wait for the server to come up.
+4. Paste it in a browser tab and wait for the server to come up.
 It can take up to 5 minutes.

- e.
-Once the server is up and running, you can see the login screen of Appsmith.
+5. Once the server is up and running, you can see the login screen of Appsmith.

-12. Follow these steps to log into the instance using default root admin credentials:
+### Login with root admin

- a.
-Username: `appsmith@example.com`
+1. Username: `appsmith@example.com`

- b.
-Find the password in one of the below ways:
+2. Find the password in one of the below ways:

   * SSH into your server using your private key and find the application credentials with:
     ```
     sudo cat /home/ubuntu/appsmith/credential
     ```
   * **Or** review the system log, by selecting **Get System Log** from the **Actions** drop-down menu for your instance.
 The credentials are printed in the logs as shown below:

   :::caution Attention
   The application password is **only** available in system logs for the initial 24 hours.
 It's recommended that create a new admin user and delete the `appsmith@example.com user` immediately.